marksidell/tlscerts/README.md

 in directory `/var/secure/tlscerts`.
 You'll need to define your apache conf files accordingly.

-Before installing the software, you must create file `params.mak`, to define parameters for your own environment.
+Before installing the software, you must edit file `params.mak`, to define parameters for your own environment.
-Do this by making a copy of `params.mak.template`.
+Alternatively, you can define environment variables for the settings in params.mak that must be defined, and call make in the context of those variables.
 See the comments therein.

 To install the software on a manager server, do: